hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 ---

 ## Reproducing the Results

-Aggregate results were exported from BigQuery on 2026-09-22 and are stored in data/.
-Run all cells in notebook/sql_ecommerce_revenue_analysis.ipynb to reproduce the tables and six charts.
+Aggregate results were exported from BigQuery on 2026-09-22 and are stored in `data/`.
+Run all cells in `notebook/sql_ecommerce_revenue_analysis.ipynb` to reproduce the tables and six charts.

-Source-level validation queries are available in sql/validation/ and were used to verify order/item coverage, ID integrity, price quality, product mapping, and aggregate reconciliation.
+Source-level validation queries are available in `sql/validation/` and were used to verify order/item coverage, ID integrity, price quality, product mapping, and aggregate reconciliation.

-Metric scope
+### Metric Scope

-- Only orders with orders.status = 'Complete' are included.
+- Only orders with `orders.status = 'Complete'` are included.
-- gross_sales = SUM(order_items.sale_price)
+- `gross_sales = SUM(order_items.sale_price)`
 - AOV = gross sales / order count
-- First Order = earliest observed completed order by created_at, order_id
+- First Order = earliest observed completed order by `created_at, order_id`
-- Repeat users are a subset of first-order users, so stage-level user_count values are not additive.
+- Repeat users are a subset of first-order users, so stage-level `user_count` values are not additive.

 ---